speepsio/romdrop/README.md

 ### Menu Items:
 * C | Clear Diagnostic Trouble Codes - self explanatory.
-* D | Dynamic Flash ROM - References your last succesful flash, and updates only ROM blocks that have changed.
+* D | Dynamic Flash PCM - References last succesful flash and updates blocks that have changed.
 * F | Flash ROM - Flashes all ROM blocks to the PCM/ECU.
 * P | Patch Stock ROM - Many functions accessable by romdrop require that the factory calibration be patched with updated code.
 Use this option to apply the patch file to your stock ROM, and generate a newly patched calibration for editing with ecuflash.
 * R | Read ROM from ECU - this is the first thing you should do if virgin to the application.
 Why? **You will always want a backup of your original stock rom, and it's required to apply feature patches.**